lammps/lammps/doc/src/fix_brownian.rst

 If the *dipole* keyword is used, then the dipole moments of the particles are updated as described above.
 Only compatible with *brownian/asphere* (as *brownian/sphere* updates dipoles automatically).

+If the *rotation_temp* keyword is used, then the rotational diffusion will be occur at this prescribed temperature instead of *temp*.
+Only compatible with *brownian/sphere* and *brownian/asphere*.

+If the *planar_rotation* keyword is used, then rotation is constrained to the xy plane in a 3D simulation.
+Only compatible with *brownian/sphere* and *brownian/asphere* in 3D.

 ----------